Request a call

 We believe that teamwork is the driving force behind great software development.
 Building a trusting relationship between the client and the team is the foundation of a successful outcome.

-At NIX, we are using Agile methodology – breaking development up into sprints of around two weeks or month apiece, each focused on a singular functionality.
+At NIX, we are using Agile methodology – breaking development up into sprints of around two weeks apiece, and each focused on a singular functionality.
 This helps with flexible planning, progressive development, early deployment, and constant enhancements.
 At the end of each sprint, a mini-release is provided for the client’s review and testing.

 Taxi Case Study